-Low level laser therapy has been used for more than 50 years in sports injuries, arthritic joints, neuropathic pain syndromes, neck and back pain, and many other conditions.
-There are over 700 clinical trials published on laser therapy, nearly half of which are on pain.
-Laser therapy is a safe, effective and pain-free treatment that only takes a few minutes per session per treatment area.
-In addition, it often yields results faster and more efficiently than other treatment modalities.
-Standard therapies for pain often have risks including peptic ulcers, gastric bleeding, systemic effects particularly on the cardiovascular system, increased risk of infection, risk of narcotic or opioid dependency/addiction, deformities, neurologic deficits or surgical complication; none of which exist with laser therapy.
+Tri-wave Laser Therapy is a safe, effective and pain-free treatment that only takes a few minutes per session per treatment area.
+In addition, it often yields results faster, and more efficiently than other treatment modalities.
+Standard therapies for pain often have risks including peptic ulcers, gastric bleeding, systemic effects particularly on the cardiovascular system, increased risk of infection, risk of narcotic or opioid dependency/addiction, deformities, neurologic deficits, or surgical complication; none of which exist with laser therapy.
 Many conditions show signs of improvement after just one or two treatments, if not immediately.
 The primary application of laser therapy is photobiomodulation therapy (PBMT) which uses carefully calibrated infrared light waves to stimulate cell regeneration and enhance tissue repair.

-Laser Therapy has been clinically proven to not only reduce pain and inflammation but to effectively treats the underlying causes.
+Tri-wave Laser Therapy has been clinically proven to not only reduce pain and inflammation but effectively treat the underlying causes.
 It is a completely pain-free treatment that does not require the use of drugs or surgery and there are NO dangerous side effects or risks.
-Laser Therapy also delivers positive outcomes more quickly than other treatment modalities.
-The many conditions for which Laser Therapy has been proven to be beneficial are:
+Tri-wave Laser Therapy also delivers positive outcomes more quickly than other treatment modalities.
+The many conditions for which Tri-wave Laser Therapy has been proven to be beneficial are:

 Post-injury Pain-both acute and chronic

 Enhance Post Surgical Healing

 Traumatic Brain Injury / Concusion